What’s the difference between an unsecured loan and secured loan?

 Can I use a mobile phone, jewellery or other personal assets as security for a loan?

 Unfortunately, these types of items do not have an official register that a lender can legally list their interest against.

-So these items, as well as many other personal assets such as handbags, TV’s, ipads, X-box’s, shoes and fishing equipment are not acceptable to be used as security for a loan.
+So these items and many other personal assets such as handbags, TV’s, ipads, X-box’s, shoes and fishing equipment are not acceptable to be used as security for a loan.

 Can you get bad credit unsecured loans and bad credit secured loans?

 Yes you can, depending on your level of bad credit.
 Your first step should be to understand what your credit rating is, and what is listed on your credit report.

 Whether it is a secured or unsecured personal loan, it is important that you evaluate your situation and make sure you understand the pros and cons of each loan before you take out a personal loan.
 You may also make a clear plan for how to repay your debt.